 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.'

-The All Blacks love playing in Wellington, and when they do they always like to get out and explore.
+The All Blacks love Wellington almost as much as we do, and when they play here they always like to get out and explore.
 Check out their list of First XV Wellington must-dos to help make your game weekend in Wellington one to remember.

 Get your active wear on and go for a walk around Wellington’s rugged south coast.
 Check out the views of the South Island, explore the rocky coastline and meet some of the local seal population.